OWASP/owasp-mastg/Document/0x03-Overview.md

 The goal of this project is to help people understand the what, why, when, where, and how of testing applications on Android and iOS devices.
 The project delivers a complete suite of test cases designed to address the OWASP Mobile Top 10, the Mobile App Security Checklist and the Mobile Application Security Verification Standard (MASVS).

-## What Makes Mobile Security Testing Different?
+## Why Does the World Need a Mobile Application Security Testing Guide?

-Technological revolutions can happen quickly.
-Less than a decade ago, smartphones were clunky devices with little keyboards - expensive playthings for tech-savvy business users.
-Today, smartphones are an essential part of our lives.
-We've come to rely on them for information, navigation and communication, and they are ubiquitous both in business and in our social lives.

-Apps running on those devices store our personal information, pictures, recordings, notes, account data, business information, location and much more.
-They act as clients that connect us to services we use on a daily basis, and as communications hubs that processes each and every message we exchange with others.
-Compromise a person's smartphone and you get unfiltered access to that person's life.
-When we consider that mobile devices are more readily lost or stolen and mobile malware is on the rise, the need for data protection becomes even more apparent.

 Every new technology introduces new security risks, and mobile computing is no different.
 Even though modern mobile operating systems like iOS and Android are arguably more secure by design compared to traditional Desktop operating systems, there's still a lot of things that can go wrong when security is not considered during the mobile app development process.
 Data storage, inter-app communication, proper usage of cryptographic APIs and secure network communication are only some of the aspects that require careful consideration.

-## Key Areas in Mobile AppSec

 Security concerns in the mobile app space differ from traditional desktop software in some important ways.
 Firstly, while not many people opt to carry a desktop tower around in their pocket, doing this with a mobile device is decidedly more common.
 As a consequence, mobile devices are more readily lost and stolen, so adversaries are more likely to get physical access to a device and access any of the data stored.
 Also leaving a device unattended, which allows adversaries temporary physical access (Evil-Maid attack) can already lead to full compromise of the device or steal data without the owner noticing it.

+## Key Areas in Mobile AppSec

+Many mobile app pentesters have a background in network and web app penetration testing, and a lot of their knowledge is useful in mobile app testing.
+Practically every mobile app talks to some kind of backend service, and those services are prone to the same kinds of attacks we all know and love.
+On the mobile app side however, there is only little attack surface for injection attacks and similar attacks.
+Here, the main focus shifts to data protection both on the device itself and on the network.
+The following are some of the key areas in mobile app security.

 ### Local Data Storage